jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 values and principles, some essential tools for exploring your own business opportunities, and two dozen doses of pure inspiration.
-In a 1996 Stanford Law Review article “ The
+In a 1996 Stanford Law Review article “The
-Zones of Cyberspace” , CC founder Lawrence Les- sig wrote, “Cyberspace is a place.
+Zones of Cyberspace”, CC founder Lawrence Les- sig wrote, “Cyberspace is a place.
 People live there.
 They experience all the sorts of things that they experience in real space, there.
 For
 ```

-**Made With Creative Commons xiii**

 some, they experience more.
 They experience
 this not as isolated individuals, playing some
 high tech computer game; they experience it